itsriodejaneiro/itsrio-site/plugins/facebook-conversion-pixel/readme.txt

 Your Facebook Pixel ID is located on the right hand side of this screen.

-= What if I was using v1.3.5 for the old Facebook Pixel? = Facebook Pixel - Pixel Cat will automatically detect your old settings, and will let you continue using the old version of the plugin for this purpose.
+= What if I was using v1.3.5 for the old Facebook Pixel? = Pixel Cat - Conversion Pixel Manager will automatically detect your old settings, and will let you continue using the old version of the plugin for this purpose.
 You can then upgrade to the new pixel at any time.

 == Screenshots ==
 1. Pixel Cat Settings Screen